forked-repos/Production-Clean-Code-Task-App/README.md

 # Clean Task App Example for Production

 This is not your ordinary task app.
 It is a feature-rich Task Management application built from the ground up in TypeScript and PostgreSQL with no frameworks and no "magic".
-Heavily inspired by many of the well-know .NET Enterprise Patterns, such as three-layer architecture and Unit of Work, this application depicts multiple architectural best practices and utilizes technologies, such as Job Queues, that you'd see in production.
+Heavily inspired by many of the well-known .NET Enterprise Patterns, such as three-layer architecture and Unit of Work, this application depicts multiple architectural best practices and utilizes technologies, such as Job Queues, that you'd see in production.

 ### Table of Contents